Voluntary Arts Briefings

 - a range of case studies to celebrate what is already happening across the sector

 - links to further information

-The toolkit has been written by Voluntary Arts and Volunteering England.
-Drawing on both organisations’ experience and knowledge of arts/cultural volunteering, the toolkit uses a wide range of best-practice quality assurance processes and procedures, including those that underpin Investors in Volunteers.
+The toolkits has been written by Voluntary Arts and Volunteering England (England) and Voluntary Arts Scotland and Volunteer Scotland (Scotland).
+Drawing on these organisations’ experience and knowledge of arts/cultural volunteering, the toolkit uses a wide range of best-practice quality assurance processes and procedures, including those that underpin Investors in Volunteers.

 Restoring The Balance: the effect of arts participation on wellbeing and health (England)

 Restoring the Balance is a collection of interviews conducted between May 2009 and July 2009.
 People from a wide range of backgrounds explain how their wellbeing, their health and, in some cases, their lives have been transformed as a result of arts participation.

 The focus of Restoring the Balance is very much on how the arts contribute to good health rather than how the arts are used to combat ill health.
 While some of the people featured have suffered from medical ailments and disability the emphasis is not art therapy in the traditional sense, as valid as that may be.

 The emphasis is firmly on how regular participation in creative activities has benefited people physically, mentally, emotionally and socially, whether that be from access to the arts as a result of illness, as part of a quest for a better work / life balance, seeking to deal with stressful situations, or, in some cases, simply having a desire to be alive in more than just the physical sense.
 The interviews will also show a range of benefits to participating in arts activities such as increased physical fitness, social contact, lower levels of stress, and increased education and skills.